OcelotBabou/Quartz/content/2-The World/Regions/Paloto Swamplands.md

 *[puh-loh-toh swamp-lands]*
 ### 1. **Overview**

 The Paloto Swamplands, a vast and treacherous tropical forest region characterized by its dense, muggy jungles and expansive murky swamps.
-This inhospitable landscape is the domain of the Ratfolk, a resourceful and resilient species whose sprawling cities, built in a seemingly chaotic fashion on stilts and woven through dense foliage, cling to the coastal edges of the region.
+This inhospitable landscape is the domain of the [[Ratfolk]], a resourceful and resilient species whose sprawling cities, built in a seemingly chaotic fashion on stilts and woven through dense foliage, cling to the coastal edges of the region.

 ![[Paloto.webp]]
 ### 2. **Geography**